 Here is more information from LinkedIn how to integrate Sales Navigator and a comparison of price plans.
 You don’t need a Premium account, although that might prove useful to increase the number of messages you can send using the platform without using every InMail message allocated.

-Pro Tips for using LinkedIn Sales Navigator
+Pro Tips for Using LinkedIn Sales Navigator

 #1: CRM Integration

 Sales Navigator integrates fairly easily with several CRM providers - HubSpot, Microsoft Dynamics, Salesforce, Zoho, and Infor - making it easier to keep everything in one place.
 If you use one of these CRMs, set the integration up before you get started using Navigator.
 You could also use sales navigator extractor if you are looking to export your prospect’s email address to your CRM.
 These tools not only help with extracting emails, but also validate the email addresses

 #2: Use Open Profiles to exceed InMail quota